5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 How does an earnout affect the buyer and seller?

 Earnouts are popular deal structures used by buyers and sellers of accounting practices, but they have drawbacks.
-In an earnout, a buyer pays for a practice using the earnings that are experienced from that practice, plus an initial down payment in some cases.
+In an earnout, a buyer pays for a practice using the earnings that are expensed from that practice, plus an initial down payment in some cases.
 In a pure earnout structure, the buyer takes no risk in the deal and pays no interest, while the seller takes on all of the risk.

 How should you structure a CPA acquisition?